15 Little White Lies Everyone Is Guilty of Telling Every Day

 “Why, yes, I love the artichoke dip”

 The dirty little secret about artichoke dip is that nobody likes it.
 Still, you were at a party once and the artichoke dip went uneaten.
 So you decided to be a nice guy and try some, then assure the hostess that it was excellent.
 And now, every time she throws a party, she says, “I’m serving Lobster Thermidor, but since you liked the artichoke dip so much I made that for you.”
 You told a little white lie to make someone feel good, and now you’re missing out on Lobster Thermidor.
 Guess what?
 You’re a mensch.
 A study out of Wharton Business School found that “individuals with altruistic intentions are perceived to be more moral, more benevolent, and more honest, even when they lie.”
-That should help the artichoke dip go down a little easier.
+That should help the artichoke dip and the white lies associated with it go down a little easier.
 Learn 15 more ways to avoid an awkward situation.

 “I’m fine, honest”

-No you’re not, you’re a mess.
+No, you’re not, you’re a mess.
 But you’re a mess who either doesn’t want to burden your friends or assumes they don’t want to be burdened by your troubles.
 You may be right.
 Ask Freud and he’ll say you’re trying to avoid feelings that cause you anxiety.
 Completely understandable, but as defense mechanisms go, it’s a lousy one.
 That’s because you “don’t get to face and overcome” your fears, says psych2go.com.
 But then, so what.
-“Maybe you haven’t thought about it enough to know how you really feel about a situation,” says bustle.com.
+“Maybe you haven’t thought about it enough to know how you really feel about a situation,” says Bustle.
 When we do think it out, we may realize we’ve just overreacted to a slight or that we’re too tired to rehash a lousy day.
 “There’s no law that says your partner [or friend] gets complete access to every single one of your thoughts and feelings.”
 Don’t miss these common lies that doom a relationship.

 “My child isn’t fat”

 Wellll … Let’s put it this way: Little Joey may in fact not be fat, but according to a 2015 study, a third of all parents underestimate their child’s weight.
 Worse yet, for a severely obese child with a BMI at the 98th percentile “there was an 80 percent chance that the parent would classify their child as a healthy weight,” reports the Daily Mail.
 There are ramifications to such blindness.
 The study’s author Sanjay Kinra, MD, of the London School of Hygiene & Tropical Medicine, told the Daily Mail, “If parents are unable to accurately classify their own child’s weight, they may not be motivated to enact the changes to the child’s environment that promote healthy weight maintenance.”
-Check out these 17 lies patients tell their doctors—and why they should tell the truth.
+Check out these 17 white lies patients tell their doctors—and why they should tell the truth.

 “I’ll let you go”